NSLS-II-BMM/BeamlineManual/docs/intro.rst

 BMM's profile was mostly written by Bruce.
 But this would not have happened without the help of several members of NSLS-II's DSSI program.
-In particular, I want to thank Dan Allan, Tom Caswell, Josh Lynch, Max Rakitin, Dmitri Gavrilov, and Stuart Campbell
+In particular, I want to thank Dan Allan, Tom Caswell, Josh Lynch, Max Rakitin, Dmitri Gavrilov, and Stuart Campbell.
+And I need to thank all every BMM user because there is no difference being a BMM user and being a bug tester for this software!

 BMM makes use of `lots of great python tools
 <https://speakerdeck.com/jakevdp/the-unexpected-effectiveness-of-python-in-science?slide=52>`__.
-Matt Newville's `Larch <http://xraypy.github.io/xraylarch/>`__ is used to process every XAS scan that gets measured.
+Matt Newville's `Larch <http://xraypy.github.io/xraylarch/>`__ is used to process every XAS scan that gets measured and Matt's `lmfit
+<https://lmfit.github.io/lmfit-py/>`__ is used for many alignment
+chores.

 This project uses a GitHub action to build and deploy `(see details here)